Maisamilens/7-Day-Postdoctoral-Technical-Challenge/README.md

 - 🗂️ [Dataset: PneumoniaMNIST (MedMNIST v2)](https://drive.google.com/file/d/1OzLVX3ycpuuvAihNaI1QjlMyTUjPpD_o/view?usp=sharing)
   The dataset used for training, testing, and evaluation.

+  💡 **Related Work:**
+For reference, you can also check my other project [TB Detection with MAMBA-ViT](https://github.com/Maisamilens/tb-detection-mamba-vit), which builds on similar medical imaging tasks but includes both classification and segmentation using a hybrid MAMBA-ViT architecture.

 ## 📄 License

 This project is licensed under the [MIT License](LICENSE).